 Edge Mode Options are: Hard, Fat, Normal, Skinny, Slope

 The remaining options ("Fat", "Normal" and "Skinny") create a gradual transition between transparent and opaque.
-Alpha will be a function of the difference of color from the selected color, with cutoff at the delta points.
-The fatter the choice, the more the selected areas are filled towards the rim.
-This is useful with alpha controlled color adjustment tools.
+The fatter the choice, the more the selected areas are filled towards the rim (AKA more featuring for fatter choices).
+This is useful if your colour selection did not turn out that well.

 See also Blue Screen which does color based alpha selection but is a bit simpler.